jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "And?"

 "And I'm good at it.
 Really good.
 The NHL offer proves that."
 He stopped pacing, faced me.
+"But here's what I realized at 3 AM last night when I almost signed the contract—"

+"Wait, you almost signed it?"

+"I had it open.
+Cursor over the button.
+Then I texted you."
+He smiled slightly.
+"You saved me from myself."

+"Anytime."

-"But here's what I realized at 3 AM last night: the NHL will always be there.
+"But what I realized is that the NHL will always be there.
 Maybe not Detroit, maybe not $2.5 million, but I'm talented enough to play professionally if I want to.
 Jim Morrison said so.
 Coach Williams said so.
 Even Robert said so, back when he wasn't trying to control my decision."

 "But?"